 Recreational fishers harvest Blue Mackerel using rod and line, hand line and troll lines (Ward and Rogers 2007) throughout the southern waters of Australia, including southern Queensland.
 The Australian National Survey of Recreational and Indigenous Fishing estimated that boat-based recreational fishers harvested 720,814 Blue Mackerel annually, with 21% of these being released back into the water (Henry and Lyle 2003).
-Of those Blue Mackerel retained, 75% were taken in New South Wales, and 14% and 8% taken in Western Australia and South Australia, respectively.
-Catches from Victoria, Tasmania and Queensland comprised the remaining 3% of the total recreational catch (Henry and Lyle 2003).
+Of the Blue Mackerel retained, 75% were taken in New South Wales, and 14% and 8% taken in Western Australia and South Australia, respectively (Henry and Lyle 2003).
 Based on the length/weight key developed by Stewart and Ferrell (2001), the estimated weight of Blue Mackerel harvested annually by the recreational sector in Australia is 228 t (Ward and Rogers 2007).

 A preliminary estimate of spawning biomass for Blue Mackerel East in 2004, calculated from the 'best' estimate of each parameter, was 23,009 t (Ward and Rogers 2007).
 'Minimum' and 'maximum' estimates ranged from 7,565 to 116,395 t.
-The 'best' estimate of spawning biomass was considered to be conservative due to both the approach used to estimate of egg production (i.e. McGarvey and Kinloch 2001) and because the survey most likely occurred outside the peak spawning season in that region (Ward and Rogers 2007).
+The 'best' estimate of spawning biomass was considered to be conservative due to both the approach used to estimate egg production (i.e. McGarvey and Kinloch 2001) and because the survey most likely occurred outside the peak spawning season in that region (Ward and Rogers 2007).

 A DEPM survey, undertaken in August/September 2014 off eastern Australia by Ward et al. (2015b), estimated spawning biomass of Blue Mackerel East to be ~83,300 (95% CI = 35,100-165,000 t).
-The estimated spawning area for Blue Mackerel off eastern Australia was 17,911 km2, comprising 27.3% of the total area sampled ($65,528 \text{ km}^2$) (Ward et al. 2015b).
+The estimated spawning area for Blue Mackerel off eastern Australia was 17,911 km2, comprising 27.3% of the total area sampled (65,528 km2) (Ward et al. 2015b).
 Live Blue Mackerel eggs (n = 2,330) were collected from 70 of the 262 (26.7%) stations between Sandy Cape, Queensland to just south of Newcastle, NSW.
 Mean daily egg production (P0) was 35.1 eggs.day-1.m-2.
 The highest densities of Blue Mackerel eggs were recorded in waters just north of Coffs Harbour and off Port Stephens where SSTs ranged between 18 and 20°C.